mathematicw/Autonomys-Governance/README.md

 `/results <threadName>` (where threadName is the full name of the thread) or
-`/results <threadID>`	- retrieves voting data, related to provided name (or ID) of voting thread, from blockchain
+`/results <threadID>`	- retrieves voting data, related to provided name (or ID) of voting thread, from Auto-drive

 `/help`			- shows this commands tutorial (briefly).